-The Company entered into a Registrar Agreement dated 26 September 2018 with Link Group to provide registrar services in relation to the transfer and settlement of shares.
+The Company entered into a Registrar Agreement dated 26 September 2018 with MUFG Corporate Markets (previously Link Group) to provide registrar services in relation to the transfer and settlement of shares.

-In April 2021 the Company entered into a new Registrar Agreement with Link Group.
-Effective from 1 May 2021, under the terms of the agreement a fixed annual fee of £13,000 (exclusive of VAT) will be payable.
-The Registrar Agreement is for a period of three years until 30 April 2024 when the fee will increase in line with the Retail Prices Index (RPI).
+In May 2024 the Company entered into a new Registrar Agreement with MUFG Corporate Markets.
+Effective from 1 May 2024, under the terms of the agreement a fixed annual fee of £20,100 (exclusive of VAT) will be payable.
+The Registrar Agreement is for a period of three years until 30 April 2027 and the fee will increase in line with the Retail Prices Index (RPI) in the third year.